tjma12/adc-overflow/README.md

 Example call:
 > ./find_models.sh /home/tjmassin/svn/cds_user_apps/ /home/tjmassin/adc_overflow/test/model_info/ H1

-##### 4. Run generate_overflows_condor.sh
+##### 4. Run gen_overflows_condor.sh

 This script will go through the entire process of generating an appropriate condor DAG that should be submit-ready.
+It will generate a directory structure containing log files and executables in the designated output directory.

+Syntax:
+> ./gen_overflows_condor.sh {start_gps} {end_gps} {L,H} {output directory}

+Example call:

+> ./gen_overflows_condor.sh 1118019595 1118019795 H /home/tjmassin/adc_overflow/test

 The process is as follows:

 a.
 Set up a directory structure to store all information regarding models and overflow channels, as well as condor log files.

 b.
 Grab model-wide cumulative overflow channels to see if any channel in a given model has overflowed during the time period of interest.
+This is done using <b>plot_overflow_accum.py<b/>.

 c.
 Generate a list of models that have at least one overflow.